Vaccination for Grade 4 Pupils

 • often (fewer than 10% of individuals): fever, gastrointestinal problems, respiratory symptoms.

-Allergic reactions after administration of a vaccine are very rare but are nevertheless possible.
-If an allergic reaction occurs, the symptoms will appear a few minutes after the injection.
-The person administering the vaccine will be able to treat this reaction immediately on site.
+Severe allergic reactions after a vaccine’s administration are very rare but are nonetheless possible.
+Should an allergic reaction occur, symptoms will manifest themselves a few minutes after the injection.
+The person administering the vaccine will be able to treat this reaction immediately, on site.